GospelTrust/kairos-bs-604/content/_session/paper-01.md

 1. The inquirer

-   Person asking the question demanding fairness.
+   Petitioner demands Jesus to settle a dispute about inheritance

 2. The "brother" who is absent/silent

-   The accused selfish sibling
+   The accused selfish/unjust sibling

 3. The Lord

-   The "arbitrator & judge" who refuses to mediate instead teaches him through a story
+   The "arbitrator & judge" who refuses to mediate instead teaches him through a parable

 4. The fictitious rich man